Fluffy Pumpkin Spice Waffles (Paleo, Gluten Free)

 Tip: If reheating in the microwave, start from 20 seconds and add more time.
 They will dry out if overheated.

-What Makes this Pumpkin Waffle Healthy for you
+What Makes this Pumpkin Waffle Good for you

 First of all, pumpkin is great for you.
 Right?
-Not only it is so delicious in all kinds of recipes, it has an impressive nutrient profile.
+Not only it is so delicious in all kinds of recipes, it also is good for us!

 Then, to replace the regular white flour, this recipe calls for cassava flour and almond flour which are both gluten free and paleo compliant flour.